Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 #### **Neural network architecture used**
 We use a one-hidden fully connected neural network :

-	- one node for the input layer
+	- 1 node for the input layer
 	- 20 nodes on the hidden layer
 	- 1 node for the output layer
 	- 1st activation function : relu